CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Dictionary<string, int> nameToAge3 = ["mads": 21, .. existingListOfKVPS];
 ```

+#### Open Question 1

-Open question 1: Should we allow *expression elements* when producing dictionaries?
+Should we allow *expression elements* when producing dictionaries?
 Or only *dictionary elements* and *spread elements*?
 If we do not allow *expression elements* then the following would not be legal:

 ```c#
 Dictionary<string, int> nameToAge = ["mads": 21, existingKvp]; // A user would have to write: